 There are also several other smaller parts that make up the filter.
 Including many screws and nuts as well as O-rings.
 These are important as they help hold the filter together.

 Is it Time to Clean Your Jacuzzi?

 - Once a month: Every month you will need to do a filter rinse.
-Drain all water from the tub to accomplish this task.
-It is a good time to at least clean the spa both inside and out.
+Drain all water from the tub so that you can easily take the filter out and rinse it down.
 This is also a good time to clean the spa lid with a special cleaner to prevent it from deteriorating.

 When Should I Clean My Jacuzzi Filter?